Antibody Production

 The IACUC protocol must describe these aspects of the antibody production procedure:

-- Antigen: The immunizing antigen needs to present no risk of pathogenicity or toxicity to the host animal.
-If toxic or pathogenic antigens are necessary, their use must be justified.
+- Antigen: The immunizing antigen needs to present no known risk of pathogenicity or toxicity to the host animal.
+If the use of a known toxic or pathogenic antigen is necessary, its use must be justified.

 - Blood Collection: Maximum withdrawal should not exceed the volumes defined in the UCSF Guidelines for blood collection in mice and rats.